NILE

 Products of Biodegradation:

 Possibly hazardous short term degradation products are not likely.
-However, long term degradation products may arise.
+However,

-Toxicity of the Products of Biodegradation: The products of degradation are less toxic than the product itself.
+products of degradation are less toxic than the product itself.

-Special Remarks on the Products of Biodegradation: Not available.
+Special Remarks on the Products of Biodegradation: Not

 Section 13: Disposal Considerations